 - In the film Mindhunters, the heroine re-sets the clock so the villain will misjudge when he's due to strike again.
 This also played on the villain's obsession with precise timing.
 She knew that he would reset the clock to the correct time, which would cause the phosphorous powder she coated it with to get on his hands, allowing him to be exposed by a special light.

 - In Primer, Abe suspects that the Box is a time machine, and he confirms this by placing a digital watch inside it for a minute.
 Upon removing the watch, it's about 21 hours fast.

-- Around the World in 80 Days: At first it looks like Phileas Fogg came a day late and lost the bet, but then he notices the date in the newspaper and realizes that, since they crossed the International Date Line, they had gained a day and still on time.
+- Around the World in Eighty Days: At first it looks like Phileas Fogg came a day late and lost the bet, but then he notices the date in the newspaper and realizes that, since they crossed the International Date Line, they had gained a day and are still on time.

 - Happens in some Agatha Christie stories, notably Evil Under the Sun, where a watch worn by a witness is deliberately altered to give the murderer an alibi and allow him to stage a fake murder so that the victim appears to have been killed before she really was.

 - In Murder on the Orient Express, the broken watch also appears - and Poirot points out that the killer wants him to think that the murder happened at that time.
 To confuse matters further, the train crosses several time zones.